 Here are other things to consider before you rejoin NYSLRS:

-- When you retire again, your new retirement date can delay your eligibility for cost-of-living adjustments (COLAs).
+- When you retire again, your new retirement date can delay your eligibility for the annual cost-of-living adjustment (COLA).

 - If you are in Tier 1 or 2, rejoining may affect your death benefit.

 If you are considering rejoining NYSLRS, we strongly recommend you speak with a customer service representative to discuss how rejoining would affect your benefits.
 You can call them at 866-805-0990 or send them a message using our secure contact form.